microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/05-Using-GitHub-Copilot-with-Python/README.md

 text: str
 ```

+> [!NOTE]
+> You might see some linter warnings in the editor (identifiable with red dotted underlines) which can be ignored.
+These include long lines or even new lines that aren't needed.
+Feel free to address them, although these shouldn't affect your application from running correctly.

 ### 🔎 Step 2: Generate a new endpoint

 Next, generate a new endpoint with GitHub Copilot by adding the comment at the very bottom of the `main.py` file under the last route.